httpie/cli/docs/README.md

 $ http POST pie.dev/post \
-    X-Data:@files/text.txt             # Read a header from a file token==@files/text.txt             # Read a query parameter from a file name=@files/text.txt               # Read a data field's value from a file bookmarks:=@files/data.json        # Embed a JSON object from a file
+    X-Data:@files/text.txt             # Read a header from a file token==@files/text.txt             # Read a query parameter from a file name=@files/text.txt               # Read a data field’s value from a file bookmarks:=@files/data.json        # Embed a JSON object from a file
 ```